zrodr22/Months/README.md

 - [ ] Fix tkinter scaling issue
 - [X] Add scroll bar for month document buttons
 - [X] Sort month document buttons
+- [ ] Add an exploration feature.
+When you close a document, keep the scroller open to look at others
+- [ ] Could I implement some kind of search through all of the documents?
+What about NLP?

 # Remember to update the path to the .exe and pics once the GUI code is finished
 pyinstaller file-creator.py